iron-software/IronPdfJava.Examples/examples/html-headers-and-footers/README.md

 ***Based on <https://ironpdf.com/examples/html-headers-and-footers/>***

-IronPDF enables developers to enhance PDF documents by adding tailored headers and footers.
-The following code example illustrates how to implement this customization using the `ChromePdfRenderOptions` class in conjunction with the `HtmlHeaderFooter` class.
+IronPDF empowers developers to personalize PDF documents by adding custom headers and footers.
+The following example illustrates how to implement this using the `ChromePdfRenderOptions` class in tandem with the `HtmlHeaderFooter` class.

-The `HtmlHeaderFooter` class provides the capability to design a PDF's header or footer with HTML content, moving beyond the simpler plain text options available with the `TextHeaderFooter` class.
-To apply HTML to a header or footer, utilize the `addHtmlFragment` method on an instance of this class.
-This method requires a string that contains valid HTML5, CSS3, and JavaScript (ECMAScript 6).
-IronPDF will process this string, rendering the detailed hypertext markup within the PDF exactly as a web browser would render it.
+The `HtmlHeaderFooter` class provides a method for customizing a PDF's header or footer with HTML instead of just plain text, which is typically handled by the `TextHeaderFooter` class.
+To specify the HTML content for the header or footer, use the `addHtmlFragment` method of this class.
+This method requires a string containing valid HTML5, CSS3, and JavaScript (ECMAScript 6).
+IronPDF interprets this string as rich text markup, rendering it in the PDF just as a web browser would.

-Developers can leverage this feature to craft dynamic headers that feature images, diverse color schemes, specific fonts, and other sophisticated design elements.
+This feature enables the creation of visually appealing headers with images, varied colors, unique fonts, and other intricate design elements.

-For those seeking more basic text-centric header and footer customizations, the `TextHeaderFooter` class is a suitable alternative.
+For simpler text-based customization of headers and footers, the `TextHeaderFooter` class is recommended as an alternative.

-For comprehensive insights on customizing PDF headers and footers, along with detailed documentation, please visit the [IronPDF Documentation](https://ironpdf.com).
+For more detailed guidance on enhancing PDF headers and footers and for comprehensive documentation, please visit [IronPDF Documentation](https://ironpdf.com).